Mrhea/VSS-Encryption/README.md

 # VSS-Encryption
 Collaborative project with CS Group from UCSC

 Non-operational code for a K out of K shares visual secret sharing scheme.
+Only works for black and white images.

 UPDATING FOR PYTHON 3.7 IN PROGRESS.
 I don't know who decided it was a good idea to use Python 2.